 A summary of the core principles of ACT

-Acceptance: Allowing intrusive thoughts without fighting against them, but also not allowing them to control your life.
+Acceptance: Observing intrusive thoughts without fighting against them, but also not allowing them to control your life.

 Mindfulness: Acute awareness of reality, here and now, with a clear, receptive mind, rather than speculating about potential harm.

-Cognitive defusion: Distancing yourself from riveting thoughts and reducing them to less significant matters that will eventually fade into nothing more than mild topics of the past.
+Cognitive diffusion: Distancing yourself from intrusive thoughts and reducing them to less significant matters that will eventually fade into nothing more than mild topics of the past.

 Valued directions: Digging out your most important values and then diligently following the chosen directions to reshape your future and yourself.